 A Step-by-step procedure to resolve the QuickBooks already has a company file open error like a Pro:

-What is QuickBooks already has a company file open error?
+Understand all about QuickBooks already has a company file open error

 As the name of the error speaks for itself, in this error message, whenever a user tries to open up a company file, he/she faces one of the following error message stating as:

 Now, due to this, not only the productivity hampers as you are not able to work efficiently but also without opening a company file no previous data can be recollected.
 Thus, this small error can cause a lot of trouble if not fixed on a priority basis.

 What are the reasons behind QuickBooks already has a company file open error?

 As this is an issue related to the company file, it is hard to determine the exact reason behind this error, however, following are some of the most common issues which we have come across whenever this error pops up.